danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 - [Between Art and Application by Crystal Abidin and Joel Gn](https://firstmonday.org/ojs/index.php/fm/article/view/9410)[^Abidin] (short text about emoji culture)

 **Tasks (RUNME):**

-1. Make sure you have read/watch the required readings/instructional videos and references.
-2. Explore different shape and geometric related syntax (via p5.js [references](https://p5js.org/reference/)).
+Explore different shape, geometric and other related syntax (via p5.js [references](https://p5js.org/reference/)) and design two emoji icons
-3. Design two emoji icons and reflect upon how does emoji relate to identity and cultural phenomena.

 **Questions to think about as README:**
   - **Describe** your program and what you have used and learnt.
-  - **How** would you put your emoji into a wider cultural context that concerns representation,s identity, race, social, economics, culture, device politics and beyond?
+  - **How** would you put your emoji into a wider cultural context that concerns representations, identity, race, social, economics, culture, device politics and beyond?
 (Try to think through the assigned reading and your coding process, and then expand that to your experience and thoughts - this is a difficult task, you may need to spend sometimes in thinking about it).

 ## Required reading:
 - Roel Roscam Abbing, Peggy Pierrot and Femke Snelting, "[Modifying the Universal.](http://www.data-browser.net/db06.html)" *Executing Practices*, Eds.
 Helen Pritchard, Eric Snodgrass & Magda Tyżlik-Carver, London: Open Humanities Press, 2018, 35-51.